anrayliu/pyvidplayer2/README.md

  - `toggle_zoom() -> None` - Switches between zoomed in and zoomed out.
  - `queue(input: pyvidplayer2.VideoPygame | str) -> None` - Accepts a path to a video or a Video object and adds it to the queue.
 Passing a path will not load the video until it becomes the active video.
 Passing a Video object will cause it to silently load its first audio chunk, so changing videos will be as seamless as possible.
  - `get_queue(): list[pyvidplayer2.VideoPygame]` - Returns list of queued video objects.
  - `resize(size: (int, int)) -> None` - Resizes the video player.
-The contained video will automatically readjust to fit the player.
+The contained video will automatically re-adjust to fit the player.
  - `move(pos: (int, int), relative: bool = False) -> None` - Moves the VideoPlayer.
 If `relative` is `True`, the given coordinates will be added onto the current coordinates.
 Otherwise, the current coordinates will be set to the given coordinates.
  - `update(events: list[pygame.event.Event], show_ui: bool = None, fps: int = 0) -> bool` - Allows the VideoPlayer to make calculations.
 It must be given the returns of `pygame.event.get()`.
 The GUI automatically shows up when your mouse hovers over the video player, so setting `show_ui` to `False` can be used to override that.
 The `fps` parameter can enforce be used to enforce a frame rate to your app.
 This method also returns whether the UI was shown.
  - `draw(surface: pygame.Surface) -> None` - Draws the VideoPlayer onto the given Pygame surface.